qucontrol/krotov/README.rst

 to install additional development dependencies, including packages required to run the example notebooks.

-**Note: the latest released version is a placeholder release that is non-functional**

 If you don't have `pip`_ installed, this `Python installation guide`_, respectively the `Python Packaging User Guide`_ can guide you through the process.